robsable/amazon-bedrock-genai-streamlit/README.md

 Generate a 750-1000 word blog post with a comma-separated list of related SEO keywords.
 - **Doument FAQ Generator**:
 Use PDF documents to generate a list of expected customer questions and their answers.
-- **Claude 3 Chatbot**:
+- **Product Assistant Chatbot**:
-Have a text and image-based conversation with Claude 3.
+Have a text and image-based conversation with a Claude 3 chatbot.

 ## Install